Birmingham Excelsior F.C.: History

 However, the Football Association had recently allowed professionalism.
-Over the previous seasons, Aston Villa in particular had found ways around the FA's stance, and, as was common with other clubs based in Aston and thereabouts, Excelsior found it difficult to retain its players, or attract attendances - the home FA Cup tie with Derby Midland in 1885-86 attracted just 400 spectators, compared with over 6,000 at Walsall at the same stage.
-When professionalism was legalised, Villa had had a head start that was impossible for Excelsior to close, and other players were recruited by the business-backed West Bromwich Albion and Mitchell St George's.
+Over the previous seasons, Aston Villa in particular had found ways around the FA's stance, and, as was common with other clubs based in Aston and thereabouts, Excelsior found it difficult to retain its players, or attract attendances - the home FA Cup tie with Derby Midland in 1885–86 attracted just 400 spectators, compared with over 6,000 at Walsall Town for its tie with Aston Villa at the same stage.
+When professionalism was legalised, Villa had had a head start that was impossible for Excelsior to close, and other players were recruited by the business-backed West Bromwich Albion and Mitchell St George's, as well as Small Heath Alliance; the club lost six players before the 1887–88 season for this reason.

 The club's last entry into the FA Cup was in 1887–88.
-In the first round, the club beat Warwick County 4–1 at Edgbaston Cricket Ground, but had to replay the tie after a protest about the registration of one of the club's players; in the replay, the club won by a bigger margin (5-0).
+In the first round, the club beat Warwick County 4–1 at Edgbaston Cricket Ground, but had to replay the tie after a protest about the registration of one of the club's players; in the replay, the club won by a bigger margin (5–0).
 The club got a bye in the second round, meaning the club reached the third round for the only time in its history, where it lost to Great Bridge Unity in front of a "small" attendance.
+However the club lost many of its players by the end of the season, most crucially William Siddons moving to St George's. aA "crushing defeat" by six goals to nil by Aston rivals Aston Shakespeare in March 1888 led to a make-or-break meeting at the Gaiety in Coleshill Road, following which the club advertised for players in "all positions".

-The club's last entry into the Birmingham Senior Cup in 1888-89 (when it was described as a "ghost" of a club) saw it lose 7–0 at Oldbury Town in a qualifying round; the club also lost 6–0 in the first round of the Junior Cup to Coleshill.
-The club was even having difficulty in putting a side together (a 7–0 defeat at Leek F.C. in November saw the club only field ten men).
+The attempt at a relaunch did not work.
+The club did not enter the 1888–89 FA Cup qualifying rounds, and its last entry into the Birmingham Senior Cup that season (when it was described as a "ghost" of a club) saw it lose 7–0 at Oldbury Town in a qualifying round.
+It even lost 6–0 in the first round of the Birmingham Junior Cup to Coleshill.
+The club was having difficulty in putting a side together (a 7–0 defeat at Leek in November saw the club only field ten men).